-The goal of this paper is to present a comprehensive picture of disjunctive and conjunctive forms in Xitsonga main clauses, which are an under-investigated phenomenon in Xitsonga.
+The goal of this paper is to present a comprehensive picture of disjunctive and conjunctive forms in Xitsonga main clauses, which are an under-investigated phenomena in Xitsonga.
 The paper will also report phonological patterns that distinguish these forms that are otherwise morphologically identical.

-The disjunctive and conjunctive forms have been referred to by various names, as in (1).
-In descriptive work on Bantu languages, the forms are called "long form" and "short form", based on how the morpheme is realised.
-In Sharman (1956), whose work is concerned with prosody, the two forms were called "weak link" and "strong link", respectively.
-With reference to information structural status, Givón distinguishes the forms in terms of types of focus.
+The 'disjunctive' and 'conjunctive' forms have been called in different names as in (1).
+In descriptive work on Bantu languages, the forms are called long form and short form based on how the morpheme is realized.
+In Sharman (1956), whose work is concerned with prosody, the two forms were called 'weak link' and 'strong link' respectively.
+Employing the information structure status, Givón distinguishes the forms with respect to types of focus.